 Roundwood Park School is an inclusive school which values each and every member of the school community, whilst striving to raise aspirations and attainment in partnership with all stakeholders.
-The Learning Support department is staffed with teachers and teaching assistants who work closely with teaching staff, pastoral teams and students.
+The Inclusion department is staffed with teachers and teaching assistants who work closely with teaching staff, pastoral teams and students.
 Working together, we strive to meet the learning, language, physical, emotional and social needs of students who need a little extra support to unlock their true potential.
 “Every Child Matters”.

 The SEND Register is distributed to all staff at the INSET day at the start of the new academic year and is regularly updated as students’ progress is monitored.
 In addition, if any individual reports are received these are circulated amongst the teachers involved with the student.

-Visits to all feeder primary schools are made during the Summer Term prior to entry to aid a smooth transition to secondary school.
+Visits to all feeder primary schools are made during the summer term prior to entry to aid a smooth transition to secondary school.
 Some Year 6 students are selected to attend the 2 day summer school.
 Within the first half term, all students are assessed.
 At KS3 a small number of students are disapplied from languages in order to concentrate on extra literacy and numeracy.
 During these sessions differentiated tasks are delivered to small groups.

-At KS4 an option is available for students to attend College (for example, Oaklands) to study more vocational type courses.
+At KS4 an option is available for students to attend college (for example, Oaklands) to study more vocational type courses.

 There is identification and testing of candidate’s requirements for access arrangements at KS4 and KS5 to provide additional support during tests and examinations.

 In addition the department provides access to a touch typing course, home learning club, paired reading with 6th Form, Spelling & Numeracy Clubs and Mentoring for individual students.